 Also, it allowed me to finish this book.
-If I didn’t chug through THE BODY in the car at double speed, I’d have stopped reading fifty pages in.
+If I didn’t chug through The Body in the car at double speed, I’d have stopped reading fifty pages in.
 It’s not that Bryson’s a bad writer.
 He’s still got it.
 The subject matter is interesting enough too.
 But this book has got very little of the funny above the level of incidentals and wordplay.
 It’s well-researched and entertaining enough for someone who knows practically nothing about their own horrifying body (vis a vis moi.)
-Still, I can’t help but wish I’d grabbed a new Mary Roach instead.
+Still, I can’t help but wish I’d grabbed a newish Mary Roach instead.
 Incidentally, Bryson cites Roach twice and depends very much on other popsci and popmed nonfic as references.
 My reference librarian heart goes eehhhhhehhhhhhh.

 Bryson is 66 years old now.
 Many of the people he discusses in the book, both historical figures and people of medical interest, have died around that age.
 Even though medical science will likely keep him alive for a good while yet, discussing death, as he does, appropriately, at the end, is a look straight in the face of the fact that human beings don’t last forever.
 I wonder how it felt for Bryson to pen this book.
 I know for a fact that it’d wig me out, and I’m still in my thirties.
 Here’s a story I’d have liked to read from this author: the body’s many fallacies and superpowers as seen through the lens of a well-regarded writer’s yet-distant but cresting mortality.